RCP Guidelines Database

 BSG guidelines deal with the investigation, management and prevention of diseases of the gastrointestinal tract.

-These Guidelines have been prepared by the British Society of Gastroenterology.
+These Guidelines have been prepared or endorsed by the British Society of Gastroenterology.
 They represent a consensus of best practice based on the available evidence at the time of preparation.
 They may not apply in all situations and should be interpreted in the light of specific clinical situations and resource availability.
+Clinical decisions involve a complex analysis of the patient’s condition and available routes of action which may lead a clinician to take a course of action that varies from these guidelines.
+Guidelines are not rules and should not be interpreted as establishing a legal standard of care.

 Hospital Episode Statistics Data